meumobi/infomobi/README.md

 The integration is pretty straight-forward, only need to signup on [Greenkeeper](https://greenkeeper.io/), give autorization to connect to your github repository and follow instructions.

 - [Continuous everything with Angular, Travis CI, Firebase and Greenkeeper](https://medium.com/@jamzi/continuous-everything-with-angular-travis-ci-firebase-and-greenkeeper-6656543bd826)

+## Standardized commit messages and automatic changelog generator
+[standard-version](https://github.com/conventional-changelog/standard-version) automatically generates and updates `CHANGELOG.md` file with all the commits following [Conventional Commits specification](https://conventionalcommits.org/) and correctly determines new version of our project.

+The commit contains the following structural elements, to communicate intent to the consumers of your library:

+- **fix**: a commit of the `type fix` patches a bug in your codebase (this correlates with [PATCH](https://semver.org/#summary) in semantic versioning).
+- **feat**: a commit of the `type feat` introduces a new feature to the codebase (this correlates with [MINOR](https://semver.org/#summary) in semantic versioning).
+- **BREAKING CHANGE**: a commit that has the text `BREAKING CHANGE`: at the beginning of its optional body or footer section introduces a breaking API change (correlating with [MAJOR](https://semver.org/#summary) in semantic versioning).
+A breaking change can be part of commits of any type. e.g., a fix:, feat: & chore: types would all be valid, in addition to any other type.
+- Others: commit types other than fix: and feat: are allowed, for example commitlint-config-conventional (based on the the Angular convention) recommends chore:, docs:, style:, refactor:, perf:, test:, and others.
+We also recommend improvement for commits that improve a current implementation without adding a new feature or fixing a bug.
+Notice these types are not mandated by the conventional commits specification, and have no implicit effect in semantic versioning (unless they include a BREAKING CHANGE, which is NOT recommended).

 # Inspiration